connect2brain/mtms/docs/source/markdown/mtms-device-interfaces.md

 started system state `time` (in seconds) property starts counting up from the moment session was started.
 When session is stopped `time` is reset back to 0.

-Current status of session state is published by the system_state in `session_state` session, which is defined by `SessionState`:
+Current status of session state is published by the system_state in `session_state`, which uses the constants defined in the `Session` message:

     uint8 STOPPED=0
     uint8 STARTING=1
     uint8 STARTED=2
     uint8 STOPPING=3

-    uint8 value
+    uint8 state
+    float64 time

-When the session starting is finished the system state property `session_state.value=SessionState.STARTED` and the service request will return `true`, likewise when session stop request is made and complete, the session state will be `session_state.value=SessionState.STOPPED`
+When the session starting is finished the system state property `session_state=Session.STARTED` and the service request will return `true`, likewise when session stop request is made and complete, the session state will be `session_state=Session.STOPPED`

 #### Charging
 Charging works by requesting a service `/mtms/device/events/request` with a message of type `Charge`